Boček II of Poděbrady: Life

-During the reign of King Wenceslaus, Boček II was initially on his side, but later turned away from him.
+During the reign of King Wenceslaus IV, Boček II was initially on his side, but later turned away from him.
 In 1394 he was among the League of Lords who signed the initiative of the Margrave Jobst of Moravia, a joint statement with which they turned against the king, who was eventually captured.
 Presumably in return for this support, Margrave Jobst gave Boček possessions in Moravia.
 In 1402 he supported King Wenceslaus again, in that he was against the candidacy of Wenceslaus brother Sigismund.
 This is probably why he received the position of Oberstlandschreiber (chief administrator) of Bohemia in 1403.
 He also was chairman of the manorial court and member of the royal Council.

 Thanks to a mutual inheritance treaty from 1385 between Boček and his relative Gerhard of Kunštát, Boček II was able to strengthen his position in Moravia after Gerhard's death in 1406.
 From Gerhards he inherited among others Kunštát, Bouzov, Moravská Třebová, Pyšolec Castle, Boskovice, Týnec na Moravě and Velké Bílovice.
 He sold some of these possessions soon afterwards.

 In early 1415, Boček II signed a petition, in which the high Bohemian nobles protested against the capture of Jan Hus.
 Later that year, after Hus was burned at the stake, Boček was the third noble to sign a letter of complaint by the Bohemian nobility.
 Also in 1415, Boček acquired the Lordships of Náchod and Hummel in Eastern Bohemia from Henry of Lazan, in exchange for the South Bohemian Lordship of Bechyně.
 Since the latter still belonged to Bohemia, Boček came geographically closer to the County of Kladsko, which would be very important to his descendants and would serve as a county seat and seat of power to the sons of George of Poděbrady.
-They would become counts of Kladsko, and as Dukes of Münsterberg they would found the Silesian (Münsterberg-Oels) branch of the Podiebrad family.
+They would become counts of Kladsko, and as Dukes of Münsterberg they would found the Silesian (Münsterberg-Oels) branch of the Poděbrady family.